sybrexsys/RapidMQ/README.md

 RapidMQ
 =======
-RapidMQ is a pure, extremely productive, lightweight and relaible library for managing of the local messages queue in the [Go programming language](http:golang.org).
+RapidMQ is a pure, extremely productive, lightweight and reliable library for managing of the local messages queue in the [Go programming language](http:golang.org).

 Installation
 -----------